ebsamson3/RxSwiftSignInExample/README.md

 pod install
 ```

-Then open and run the `RxSwiftSignInExample.workspace`
+Then open and run the `RxSwiftSignInExample.workspace`.
+When running the app in simulator you may have toggle the keyboard using command + K.